therealnicoroshi/modlist/README.md

 #### You WILL need to (probably) modify some of the default keys of mods that have settings loaders in that section

 #### You WILL also need to re-install the 'complete controller setup' mod and set options in it's installer

 ***

+ ### Change this line

+#### In MO2 find 'Tools' in the top left and click on it.
+Navigate to ini editor/ SkyrimPrefs.ini/[Launcher] sD3DDevice="NVIDIA GeForce RTX 3090

+Change this line to reflect the graphics card you are using if not changed automatically:

+#### Also Change this line in MO2/Tools/ini editor/Skrim.ini to reflect where you want screenshots saved:

+[Display]/sScreenShotBaseName=X:\Modding\Screenshots\ScreenShot

+***

+### Page File Manager

+This list uses a page file manager that will tell you if you do not have a large enough page file and set it  automatically for you (If you agree)

+You need this to run the game smoothly.
+Either allow the manager to set it for you or manually set it to 40,960 yourself.

+***

+### Set your affinity

+In MO2 top left find the tools tab again, and click on it.

+Find:  *Set CPU Affinity*

+Click it and allow it to set the affinty for your processor.

+***